MichaelRCruz/idk-nginx/LocationBlocks.md

 # Location Blocks

-The following four location blocks will provide a clear example of their usage and allude to the power of their utility.
+The following five location blocks will provide a clear example of their usage and allude to the power of their utility.

 ### Prefix Match
 Matches a URI starting with `/sup` followed by a short list of valid URIs.